 If your favourite animal lives in the Ljubljana Zoo, you have an opportunity to become intimately acquainted with it.
 During a hlf an hour meeting with it you can feed it, explore interesting facts about it, and learn about the proper ways of keeping and training it.

-Photo-safari sessions led by a photographer are available to groups of ten people or more at scheduled times.
+Photo-safari sessions led by a photographer are available to groups of eight people at scheduled times.
 Prior appointment is necessary.
 The sessions take place if the minimum number of participants is reached.

 Weekend camping at the Ljubljana Zoo is available to families and groups of children aged between eight and 12 years.
 During their stay, visitors become intimately acquainted with the animals kept at the Zoo, learn about the work of a zookeeper, spend a night by the campfire, and see how animals wake up and have breakfast in the morning.